 Living in unprecedented times

-As we all adapt now to living and working in close proximity and away from the support of our offices, peers, schools and universities, a coaching approach can really help a household run smoothly and happily.
+As we all continue to live and work in close proximity and often away from the support of our offices, peers, schools and universities, a coaching approach can really help a household run smoothly and happily.

 We all see the world through different lenses